I asked Karen, “Do you think it would be all right to go tell Lane about the play?”

 I was upset when I entered the theater.
 Megan noticed immediately the somber look on my face.
 “What’s wrong, Casey?” she asked worriedly as she wrapped her arm around mine.

 “I haven’t been here a week,” I replied angrily, “and I already hate this school.”

 She led me over to a theater seat and we sat down.
 “What happened now?” she asked as she looked at my face.
 The bruising had faded, but it was obvious I had been in a fight.

 I told her about the incident with my locker.
 I also relayed how I had to deal with Mr. Snyder and a security officer just a half hour earlier.
 She shook her head and looked worriedly at me.
 She then asked, “Do you have any idea who might have done it?”

 “I have my suspicions,” I replied, “But they are only suspicions.”

 Shade asked, “Who else would do it?
-It doesn’t sound like it was a random act.”
+It doesn’t sound like it was random.
+You were targeted.”

 I laughed again and said, “He might try to take you away from Shade.”

 Megan glanced quickly over at Shade, and then she sat back and laughed.
 When she finished, she looked at Shade and then back at me.
 “You think Shade and I are dating?”